This post, 5 Common SEO Mistakes and How to Avoid Them, was written by nDash community member Jenn Landers.

 Use external links based on the quality of the link, not the quantity of how many links you can stuff into an article.
 Try not to put a link in your introduction paragraph.
 It’s tempting because you want to establish credibility and authority right away.
 Interesting links upfront can cause a problem.
-They cause people to either click on the link to leave your site, or people keep trying to remember to go back to the link when they finish reading.
+They cause people to either click on the link to leave your site or people keep trying to remember to go back to the link when they finish reading.
 Both scenarios are opposite to your end goal, engaging readers with your content.

 When using internal links, avoid linking irrelevant pages.
-It’s easy to get caught up wanting to provide links to other pages on your site.
+It’s easy to get caught up in wanting to provide links to other pages on your site.
 We want people to stay and engage with multiple pages.
 If the page isn’t relevant to the article, readers will get confused about why you brought them there and will bounce off the page.